Nikolai10/PerCo/README.md

 We thank the authors for providing us with the official evaluation points as well as helpful insights.

+## How to Cite

+If you find this work helpful, consider citing:

 ```
 @inproceedings{
     k{\"o}rber2024perco,